 - Choose if it should receive a 410 content deleted redirect or a redirect to another page

 - Easy peasy, right?

-As you can see, the redirects manager in Yoast SEO Premium is an incredibly simple tool to work with redirects.
+As you can see, the redirect manager in Yoast SEO Premium is an incredibly simple tool to work with redirects.
 It asks you what you want to do with an old URL whenever you change or delete a post or page.
-This process takes place in the redirects manager or the post editor.
+This process takes place in the redirect manager or the post editor.
 The tool asks you if you want to redirect the post to another URL or to serve a 410 content deleted header, for instance.